-The definition of financial impairment is different from that of issuer default that is generally used in the credit markets.
-(Issuer default is generally defined as having occurred when an issuer misses interest or principal payments on its obligations; restructures its debt in a way that is deleterious to investors; or files for bankruptcy.)
+A.M.
+Best, along with credit markets in general, deems a non-insurer issuer default as having occurred when an issuer misses interest or principal payments on its obligations, restructures its debt in a way that is deleterious to investors, or files for bankruptcy.